 If you can't see the feature described below, your SDKs may be out of date.
 To solve this problem:

 You can refine your user base into a specific experiment population by following the procedure below.

 You can also configure which user data LaunchDarkly sends to Data Export destinations in this menu.
 Customizing which data LaunchDarkly exports.

 - Identify which flag is associated with the experiment you wish to modify.

 - Click N of N targeting rules in the "Exporting events from" line.
 The "Configure event settings" screen opens.

 - Click the Custom selection radio box to modify the users who can see an experiment.
 When you click Custom selection, you can choose which targeting rules you wish to include or exclude from an experiment.

 - Select the checkboxes of rules you wish to include in the experiment.
 This refines the experiment's population down to the group you choose.

 - Click Save Changes.
-A confirmation modal appears.
+A confirmation dialog appears.